HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 Placeholder text also usually has poor default contrast, often failing WCAG color contrast requirements.
 Screen reader support for placeholders varies widely as well.

 The recommended approach is to use visible, programmatically associated labels for inputs, with the placeholder serving only as a supplementary hint or example.

-In 2025, there was a 2% reduction in the use of placeholder text as the only accessible name for inputs.
-Despite this positive trend, the practice remains all too common.
-53% of desktop and 55% of mobile inputs rely solely on placeholder text for accessible naming, which still poses significant accessibility barriers.

 {{ figure_markup(
   image="use-of-placeholders-on-inputs.png",